Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/annotated_entry.md

 straight forward lifting schedules.
 It is straight to the point and they know how to program for the people that they want using the app.

-[3] Strong.
-This is a main source app overview talking about some features the strong app uses.
+[Strong][3] This is a main source app overview talking about some features the strong app uses.
 They talk about some key features that their app has that some other tracking apps do not have.
 1. The app allows for people to keep track of their best sets, max 1RM, body fat percentage and more.
 The app is somewhat like a notebook, it allows you to make notes about your lifts and what